athulyaesther777/PyAI_Hub/PyAIHubProjects/Mental-Health-Treatment-Prediction/README.md

 ## 📌 Project Overview
 This project predicts whether an individual is likely to seek mental health treatment based on survey responses.
-It uses supervised machine learning techniques to analyze behavioral and workplace-related factors.
+It uses supervised machine learning techniques to analyze behavioral, social, and workplace-related factors.

 > ⚠️ This project is for educational purposes only and is not a medical diagnostic tool.

 ---

 ## 🎯 Problem Statement
-Mental health issues often go untreated due to stigma and lack of awareness.
+Mental health issues often go untreated due to stigma, lack of awareness, and workplace pressure.
-This project aims to identify patterns that influence whether individuals seek mental health treatment.
+This project aims to identify key factors that influence whether individuals seek mental health treatment.

 ---